ABDULSALAM404/FruitRipenessSystem/README.md

-🍎 Fruit Ripeness Classifier
+🍎 Fruit Ripeness Detection
-This project is a Fruit Ripeness Classifier that uses TensorFlow, Tkinter, and SQLite to predict whether a fruit (e.g., Tomato) is Ripe or Unripe based on an uploaded image.
+This project is a Fruit Ripeness Detection that uses TensorFlow, Tkinter,Google Collab and SQLite to predict whether a fruit (e.g., Banana, Strawberry, Papaya, Guava) is Ripe or Unripe based on an uploaded image.

 📌 Features
 ✔ Graphical User Interface (GUI) to upload an image and get a prediction.
-✔ Trained CNN Model (fruit_classifier.h5) to classify fruit ripeness.
+✔ Trained CNN Model (best_model.keras) to classify fruit ripeness.
 ✔ SQLite Database for user authentication (Login System).

 📌 Project Requirements